 Cheese vs Milk - Health impact and Nutrition Comparison

-For individuals who do not consume dairy products, vegans, for example; non-dairy versions of cheese and milk are available.
-It is important to note that vegan versions of cheese and milk will not be discussed in this comparative analysis.
+For individuals who do not consume dairy products, vegans, for example, non-dairy versions of cheese and milk, are available.
+It is important to note that this comparative analysis will not discuss vegan versions of cheese and milk.

 Given that there is a large variety of cheese worldwide, we will be focusing on cheddar in this analysis.
 We will also be focusing on low-fat milk throughout the article.

-In this text, we will look into the differences and similarities of milk and cheese, and how they impact our health.
+This text will look into the differences and similarities between milk and cheese and how they impact our health.

 Processing of milk into cheese

 To make cheese, milk should undergo a process.
-First, the milk should be heated, and acids should be added.
+First, we should heat the milk, and we should add acids.
 This will cause the proteins to solidify and transform the milk into curds.

-Cheese is considered one of the most used elements in the culinary world and can be used for savory foods as well as sweet foods.
+Cheese is considered one of the most used elements in the culinary world and can be used for savory foods and sweet foods.
 Milk is considered one of the base elements that are required for cooking.
-It is also the main source for all dairy derivatives.
+It is also the main source of all dairy derivatives.

-Cheese and milk are one of the fundamental elements in worldwide gastronomy.
+Cheese and milk are some of the fundamental elements in worldwide gastronomy.